vinnyang/axe-scanner-mcp/README.md

 npm start
 ```

-Or run directly from source with live compilation:
+Or run in development mode with automatic restart on file changes:

 ```bash
 npm run dev
 ```

+The `dev` script watches for changes in the source files and automatically restarts the server.

 **Using npx:**